Americas

 Output rose in the US Gulf coasts region.
 But it remained close to an 11-month low.
 Like in January, the low production level was concentrated in the Louisiana Gulf coast region.

-India’s October lube demand rises
+Argentina’s October lube demand falls